What is a Multinational Corporation?

 What are the Types of Multinational Companies?

-Multinational companies can be divided into four major categories.
-These are — Centralized, Decentralized, International, and Transnational.
-The difference between these categories is not very vast.
+Multinational companies can be divided into four major categories: Centralized, Decentralized, International, and Transnational.
+The difference between these categories is not very great.

-• In Centralized Corporation, the decisions about the management of subsidiaries are in the hands of the management team at the headquarters.
+• In Centralized Corporation, the management team at the headquarters makes decisions about the management of subsidiaries.
 The headquarters is generally the parent company in the home country, where the high-level officials, like the CEO and the board of directors, are.

-• Contrary to Centralized Corporation, a Decentralized Corporation enjoys decentralized decision-making power free from the influence of the central management structure in business operations.
+• Contrary to a centralized corporation, a decentralized corporation enjoys decentralized decision-making power free from the influence of the central management structure in business operations.

-• An International Company’s operations follow the technology and strategies of the Research and Development department set in the headquarters.
-Such departments are kept separate from the ones working for the domestic operations.
+• An International Company’s operations follow the technology and strategies of the Research and Development department at its headquarters, which is kept separate from those working on domestic operations.

-• A Transnational Company is a Multinational Company that aims to find a middle ground where it can cater to the needs of the domestic market and has an efficient management control system.
-It is more of a hybrid of the above three types of MNCs, where the parent company has a limited say in managing its transnational enterprise.
+• A Transnational Company is a Multinational Company that aims to find a middle ground between catering to the needs of the domestic market and having an efficient management control system.
+It is a hybrid of the above three types of MNCs, where the parent company has a limited say in managing its transnational enterprise.

 What are the Top 10 MNC Companies?

 Many renowned magazines and institutions create lists of the Top Multinational Companies.
-These lists can be based on different criteria, like market capitalization, sales, profit, etc. According to Forbes magazine, the following is the list of Top 10 Multinational Performers in 2021.
+These lists can be based on criteria like market capitalization, sales, profit, etc. According to Forbes magazine, the list of Top 10 Multinational Performers in 2021 is the list.

 gold ira scams buyer beware